 The students in some technologies require the use of special field lockers and they will be made available as necessary.

-Permission to use sports lockers in the gymnasium may be obtained from the equipment room in the Student Activity Centre.
+Permission to use sports lockers in the symnasium may be obtained from the gymnasium may be obtained from the equipment room in the Student Activity Centre.